react-native-google-signin/google-signin/docs/android-guide.md

 ### 1. Google project configuration

+#### 1.a - if you're using Firebase

 - Follow [this](./get-config-file.md) guide to get the configuration file.

 - Place the generated configuration file (`google-services.json`) into project according to [this guide](https://developers.google.com/android/guides/google-services-plugin#adding_the_json_file).

+#### 1.b - if you're NOT using Firebase

+- Follow the instructions to [Configure a Google API Project](https://developers.google.com/identity/sign-in/android/start#configure-a-google-api-project) from the official docs.

+Please see more details here https://support.google.com/cloud/answer/6158849#installedapplications&android if needed.
+It's important that OAuth 2.0 android id has fingerprint set correspondingly to the fingerprint of cerificate which is used to sign the apk.
+Also, package name should be the same as apk package name.

 ### 2. Installation